Accelerated procedure

 There is no difference in time limits for lodging appeals under the accelerated procedure compared to the regular procedure (see Regular Appeal).
 The same time limit of 3 weeks after the decision is notified applies.[10]

 Previously, appeals against decisions taken in the accelerated procedure had no suspensive effect.
 In the meantime, the applicant could be removed by the police, in which case the appeal, if ever made, was abandoned.
 In fact, many applicants refrained from appealing and left voluntarily in order to avoid forced removal and being issued with a re-entry ban.
-However, the law provides that an appeal has automatic suspensive effect until the Migration Court has made a decision on whether the removal should be suspended pending the outcome of the appeal.[10]
+After the change to Chapter 12 Section 8a in the Alien Act in 2021, the law provides that an appeal has automatic suspensive effect until the Migration Court has made a decision on whether the removal should be suspended pending the outcome of the appeal.[11]

 Legal assistance